ibm-cloud-docs/cloud-pak-security/getting-started.md

 IBM Cloud Pak® for Security includes the following applications.

-  - IBM Security Threat Intelligence Insights is an application that delivers unique, actionable, and timely threat intelligence.
+  - IBM® Security Threat Intelligence Insights is an application that delivers unique, actionable, and timely threat intelligence.
 The application provides most of the functions of IBM X-Force® Exchange.
-  - IBM Security Data Explorer is a platform application that enables customers to do federated search and investigation across their hybrid, multi-cloud environment in a single interface and workflow.
+  - IBM® Security Data Explorer is a platform application that enables customers to do federated search and investigation across their hybrid, multi-cloud environment in a single interface and workflow.
-  - IBM Security Case Management for IBM Cloud Pak® for Security provides organizations with the ability to track, manage, and resolve cybersecurity incidents.
+  - IBM® Security Case Management for IBM Cloud Pak® for Security provides organizations with the ability to track, manage, and resolve cybersecurity incidents.
-  - IBM Security Orchestration & Automation application is integrated on IBM Cloud Pak® for Security to provide most of the IBM Resilient Security Orchestration, Automation, and Response Platform feature set.
+  - IBM® Security Orchestration & Automation application is integrated on IBM Cloud Pak® for Security to provide most of the IBM Resilient Security Orchestration, Automation, and Response Platform feature set.
-  - IBM QRadar® Security Intelligence Platform is offered as an on-premises solution and delivers intelligent security analytics, enabling visibility, detection, and investigation for a wide range of known and unknown threats.
+  - IBM® QRadar® Security Intelligence Platform is offered as an on-premises solution and delivers intelligent security analytics, enabling visibility, detection, and investigation for a wide range of known and unknown threats.
+  - IBM® QRadar® Proxy provides communication between IBM Cloud Pak for Security and IBM QRadar or QRadar on Cloud.
+This communication uses APIs to pull powerful QRadar data into the QRadar Security Information and Event Management (SIEM) dashboards.
+  - IBM® QRadar® User Behavior Analytics is a tool for detecting insider threats in your organization.
+UBA, used in conjunction with the existing data in your QRadar system, can help you generate new insights around users and user risk.
+  - IBM® Security Risk Manager (Preview) provides early visibility into potential security risks by correlating insights from multiple vectors so that you can prioritize risks to take appropriate remedial actions.

-For more information see, [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.4.0/platform/docs/scp-core/overview.html){: external}.
+For more information see, [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.5.0/platform/docs/scp-core/overview.html){: external}.

 ## Before you begin